English

 Fintech moves fast.
 But here at Fintech Takes, Alex Johnson and his rotating panel of guests move faster so that you can stay on top of the latest and greatest news in the industry without breaking a sweat.
 Welcome to Fintech Takes—the place where fintech’s biggest nerds come to sit back, relax, and completely geek out.
 Join Alex and a lineup of fintech’s brightest minds as they dissect what’s happening in fintech and banking.
 Each week, Alex and his guests recap the most interesting developments in fintech and explore the industry’s most pressing questions, diving headfirst into the intricate workings of some of the industry’s most ground-breaking business models and unpacking the emerging players that promise to shape fintech’s future.
 From riveting conversations with fintech’s most relevant operators to comprehensive recaps of the month's most compelling news stories and in-depth analyses of the latest regulatory developments, Fintech Takes is your one-stop-shop for navigating the fintech universe.
 Subscribe now to join fintech’s nerdiest podcast around!

-Fintech Takes x C&R presents Collections Conversations Episode 1: Collections in the Age of AI
+Fintech Takes x C&R presents Collections Conversations Episode 5: The Missed Payment Is Not the Problem

-Welcome to Collections Conversations, a new four-part podcast miniseries from Fintech Takes, sponsored by our friends at C&R Software.
+Welcome back to Collections Conversations, a new miniseries from Fintech Takes, sponsored by our friends at C&R Software – now with a fresh batch of episodes!
 The series digs into how generative AI is reshaping debt collections; what it enables, what it complicates, and why it might finally force the industry to retire the word “collections” altogether.
-In Episode 1, I sit down with Naeem Abraham [https://www.linkedin.com/in/naeem-abraham-b8a0ab10], Senior Director of Product Strategy at C&R Software.
-We kick things off with what I call the Collections Abundance Moment, tracing debt collection’s operational powerhouse roots (where empathy was sacrificed at the altar of efficiency) to a world where the old resource constraints no longer apply.
-The episode dives into the mechanics of building safe, value-adding AI systems.
-Naeem outlines the “triangular dance floor” of competing pressures (risk, cost, and customer experience) and explains why the winners will be those who treat AI not as a system, but as intelligence.
-What if every customer had a personal banker in their pocket?
-What if cost no longer forced us to be adversarial?
-What if the prize wasn’t collections at all, but financial well-being?
-This episode is a blueprint for anyone reimagining collections, credit, or customer care in the age of AI.
-Subscribe now to catch what’s next.
+In Episode 5, I sit down with Rochelle Gorey [https://www.linkedin.com/in/rochelle-nawrocki-gorey-6a4178b/], Co-Founder and CEO of SpringFour (now part of C&R Software) to talk about why the industry’s instinct to ask “where’s the money?” instead of “why isn’t the money there?” is costing lenders more than they think.
+For most borrowers, the missed payment isn’t the problem itself.
+It’s the symptom of an underlying cause.
+And yet the collections system is rarely designed to address that distinction, which creates a mismatch between what institutions do and what customers actually need.
+Rochelle explains what SpringFour actually does, and why it works.
+The platform connects borrowers facing hardship with vetted local nonprofit and government resources across household spending categories (like food assistance, employment support, and student loan help).
+Reduce household expenses, and you can create the cash flow that helps borrowers get back on track.
+Surface those resources earlier, during origination or servicing, and some borrowers may never miss a payment at all.
+And because this is Collection Conversations, we close on AI: how it could make hardship support more personalized and scalable, but only if it draws on trusted referral data (you don’t want an AI agent sending a financially stressed borrower to the wrong kind of help!).
 This episode is brought to you by C&R Software.
-More than just debt collections, C&R sets the global standard for AI-native, humanized credit management.
+More than just debt collection, C&R sets the global standard for AI-native, humanized credit management.
 They simplify the complex with end-to-end credit-risk lifecycle support, powered by automated workflows, AI-native intelligence, and real-time, data-driven decisioning.
 Learn more at https://hubs.ly/Q03Wl1DY0 [https://hubs.ly/Q03Wl1DY0].
 Sign up for Alex’s Fintech Takes newsletter for the latest insightful analysis on fintech trends, along with a heaping pile of pop culture references and copious footnotes.
 Every Monday and Thursday: https://workweek.com/brand/fintech-takes/ [https://workweek.com/brand/fintech-takes/] And for more exclusive insider content, don’t forget to check out my YouTube page [https://www.youtube.com/channel/UCJgfH47QEwbQmkQlz1V9rQA/videos].
-Follow Alex: YouTube: https://www.youtube.com/channel/UCJgfH47QEwbQmkQlz1V9rQA/videos [https://www.youtube.com/channel/UCJgfH47QEwbQmkQlz1V9rQA/videos] LinkedIn: https://www.linkedin.com/in/alexhjohnson [https://www.linkedin.com/in/alexhjohnson] Twitter: https://www.twitter.com/AlexH_Johnson [https://www.twitter.com/AlexH_Johnson] Follow Naeem: https://www.linkedin.com/in/naeem-abraham-b8a0ab10 [https://www.linkedin.com/in/naeem-abraham-b8a0ab10] Learn more about C&R Software here [https://hubs.ly/Q03Wl1DY0]: https://hubs.ly/Q03Wl1DY0 [https://hubs.ly/Q03Wl1DY0]
+Follow Alex: YouTube: https://www.youtube.com/channel/UCJgfH47QEwbQmkQlz1V9rQA/videos [https://www.youtube.com/channel/UCJgfH47QEwbQmkQlz1V9rQA/videos] LinkedIn: https://www.linkedin.com/in/alexhjohnson [https://www.linkedin.com/in/alexhjohnson] Twitter: https://www.twitter.com/AlexH_Johnson [https://www.twitter.com/AlexH_Johnson] Follow Rochelle: https://www.linkedin.com/in/rochelle-nawrocki-gorey-6a4178b/ [https://www.linkedin.com/in/rochelle-nawrocki-gorey-6a4178b/] Learn more about C&R Software here [https://hubs.ly/Q03Wl1DY0]: https://hubs.ly/Q03Wl1DY0 [https://hubs.ly/Q03Wl1DY0]

 Choose your subscription